pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-tracking.md

 The HandsIntegration setup is done at edit-time and works as follows:
 The HandsIntegration prefab is a special prefab in UltimateXR, added to all avatars.
 It includes `UxrControllerInput` and `UxrControllerTracking` components for all supported controllers, providing automatic device support.
 The `UxrControllerTracking` components keep references to sensor GameObjects for the left and right controllers.
 These sensor GameObjects are carefully placed on virtual hand gizmos present in the HandsIntegration prefab.
-During avatar setup, these virtual hands will be aligned to the avatar hands, bringing all the sensors too in the process.
+During avatar setup, these virtual hands will be aligned to the avatar hands, including all the sensors in the process.

 This ensures avatar hands stay aligned with real-world hands, regardless of the controller used, all seamlessly.